 The Rev Dr Graeme Chatfield joined the ACT in January 2009.
 He has a PhD in Reformation Studies from Bristol University (UK).
 His key responsibilities are to facilitate the work of the Research and Research Studies Committee and foster research among affiliated colleges of the ACT.

 Dr Geoff Treloar began work in January 2012.
 His main role is to foster and enhance learning and teaching across the ACT network under the purview of the Coursework Committee.
 Geoff is the Executive Officer of the Coursework Committee and the Academic Board.

 Elizabeth Kohn, Research Student and Research Events Administrator

 Elizabeth's responsibilities include organising examiners for theses, maintaining student records for research candidates, and assisting with correspondence arising out of the Research and Research Studies Committee.

 Simon Davies, Director of Academic Services

 Simon has been with the ACT since the beginning of 2005.
 Simon’s main tasks include maintaining the student information system and preparing reports and submissions for the ACT's boards, government departments, and affiliated colleges.
 He manages the Department of Academic Services, and monitors student performance and liaises closely with affiliated college registrars.
-He is also the ACT’s in office IT support.
-Simon recently graduated with a Master of Leadership (Higher Education) from the University of New England.
+Simon holds a Master of Leadership (Higher Education) from the University of New England.

 Stephanie Dunk, Quality Officer